comportnx/compack-mods/survivor-bias/readme.md

 3. Start the game.
 After (I)gnoring a warning about changed files, the new options should be visible on the Create World settings screen

-Some content used from https://github.com/CleverRaven/Cataclysm-DDA
+Some content used & modified from https://github.com/CleverRaven/Cataclysm-DDA